LuoTuxiu/-/docs/front/facebook、twitter、facebook登录、whatsapp分享、微信分享.md

 ```
 FB.init({
-  appId      : '{app-id}', // 这里填入第2步的appid
+  appId: '{app-id}', // 这里填入第2步的appid
-  cookie     : true,                     // Enable cookies to allow the server to access the session.
+  cookie: true, // Enable cookies to allow the server to access the session.
-  xfbml      : true,                     // Parse social plugins on this webpage.
+  xfbml: true,   // Parse social plugins on this webpage.
-  version    : '{api-version}'           // Use this Graph API version for this call.
+  version: '{api-version}' // Use this Graph API version for this call.
 });
 ```